timruiterkamp/project-2-1819/README.md

 ## Conclusion

-After changing the way content is being added, with bloated HTML and CSS, I hoped to prove the point that with just managing the websites content and leaving the base website setup unharmed, there can be a lot of usability and performance improvements.
+After changing the way content is being added, without bloated HTML and CSS, I hoped to prove the point that with just managing the websites content and leaving the base website setup unharmed, there can be a lot of usability and performance improvements.

 To narrow it all down:
 The results for the normal internet speed improved by 3-5 times.